traefik/traefik/docs/content/routing/routers/index.md

 !!! important "Entry points and routing"

     Routers by default accept requests from all defined entry points, meaning that, incoming requests can be a mix of TLS and non-TLS ones.
-In order to correctly handle the request, Traefik needs to wait for the first few bytes to arrive.
+In order to correctly handle a request, Traefik needs to wait for the first few bytes to arrive before it can decide what to do with it.
 For protocols that do not send first, such as SMTP, this may cause a situation where both sides are waiting for data and the connection appears to have "hanged".
-To avoid this, please ensure that there is only one router assigned to the entry point, in which case Traefik will forward the request immediately.
+You can avoid this ambiguity by letting Traefik know beforehand that an entry point will not receive TLS data by ensuring that there are no TLS routers (both TCP and HTTP) attached to it and that there is at least one non-TLS router assigned to the entry point in which case Traefik will forward the request directly to the service.

 ??? example "Listens to Every Entry Point"